syncfusion-content/blazor-docs/blazor/appearance/themes.md

 ![Select unpkg provider](images/client-library-unpkg.png)

-3.you can refer the combined control styles by using `@syncfusion/blazor-themes@{{ site.ej2version }}` in the library textbox.
+3.You can refer the combined component styles by using `@syncfusion/blazor-themes@{{ site.ej2version }}` in the library textbox.

 ![Specify Syncfusion library](images/library-unpkg.png)

-4.you can able to choose specific files or include all library files like below.
+4.You can choose to select specific files or include all library files, as shown below.

-For example, Choose specific files and the bootstrap5 theme is selected in the dialog.
+For example, select specific files and choose the Bootstrap 5 theme in the dialog.

 ![Choose themes](images/library-unpkg-theme.png)

 5.By using the target location textbox, you can specify the location of where files will be stored in the application.

-For example, Modified the default location `wwwroot/lib/syncfusion/blazor-themes/` to  `wwwroot/themes/syncfusion/blazor-themes/`.
+For example, the default location `wwwroot/lib/syncfusion/blazor-themes/` has been modified to `wwwroot/themes/syncfusion/blazor-themes/`.

 ![Modified the target location](images/client-side-target-unpkg.png)